top of page

 There are a number of various payment options available which can be discussed upon enrolment.

-The only other additional expense is the GCSE Dance Examination Entry Fee which is requested by the external awarding body (AQA).
+The only other additional expense is the GCSE Dance Examination Entry Fee which is requested by the external awarding body (AQA) and a small amount of uniform.

 APPLICATION